autumnmarceau/glitchlette/_posts/2025-08-01-album-cover-bts.md

 thumbnail: https://glitchlette.com/bts.jpg
 thumbnail_caption: "GLITCHLETTE warms up between takes on the freezing beach in February."
 ---
+What started as a hot girl photo shoot almost ended with DEATH AND DISASTER!

 So, back in February my creative director Jaz convinced me to go to Long Beach, WA for a photoshoot.
 All we had in advance was the outfit and some fake blood.